dtcooper/tuxracer-web/README.md

 want to it's as easy as setting one of the following environment variables,

 * `RESOLUTION` - Resolution in `<WIDTH>x<HEIGHT>` format, by default `800x600`.
     - Note the larger this is, the slower the container may run.
 * `PASSWORD` - VNC password, by default there is none.
 * `VERBOSE` - If set to `1`, spew out log information at the terminal.
+* `ICECAST` - If set to `1`, use experimental [Icecast](http://icecast.org/)
+  sound server.
+More details below.
+    - Note this suffers from a **massive** delay.

 For example, the following runs at `1024x768` resolution, sets the VNC password to `shrimp`, and prints verbose log information,